|

 system

-the money supply can, and should, be directed at productive
+the money supply can, and should, be directed at

-capacity.
+productive capacity.

 Impetus coming from a modernising Islam.
-In addition to the
+In addition to

-for all, participation, partnership, economic and social justice,
+property for all, participation, partnership, economic and

-and is not only non-inflationary but is also (unlike the present
+social justice, and is not only non-inflationary but is

-system of free market finance capitalism) not
+also (unlike the present system of free market

-based upon riba/interest.
+finance capitalism) not based upon riba/interest.

-The changes and impetus, taken together with changes in many
+The changes and impetus, taken together with changes in

-other studies including history, law, ethics and philosophy,
+many other studies including history, law, ethics and philosophy,

 constitute a new Universal Paradigm which in its efficacy,